jvfe/paper_wdt_panglao/manuscript.md

 It has been argued, though, that bio-ontologies generally lack "strict, explicit and well defined semantics" (at least in 2008 [@wikidata:Q21093639]).
 While a comprehensive analysis of pros and cons of scientific Wikidata is not available, we extend Don Fallis' view on Wikipedia and argue that Wikidata  has a number of "epistemic virtues (e.g., power, speed, and fecundity) that arguably outweigh any deficiency in terms of reliability." [@wikidata:Q101955295]

 This work exemplifies the power of releasing Linked Open Data via Wikidata, and provides the biomedical community with the first semantically accessible, 5-star LOD dataset of cell markers, easily reachable from Wikidata's SPARQL Query Service(<https://query.wikidata.org/>).
+It is not first case study of biomedical data integration to Wikidata (see [@wikidata:Q105037759] for example.
+Nevertheless, the differences among the articles in style and scope contribute to a richer ecosystem for possible contributor.
+])
 The work also paves the way for Wikidata reconciling of other databases for cell-type markers, such as CellMarker [@wikidata:Q56984510], labome [@doi:10.13070/mm.en.3.183], CellFinder [@wikidata:Q28660708] and SHOGoiN/CELLPEDIA [@https://stemcellinformatics.org/]).
 The approach we took here can in essence be applied to any knowledge set of public interest, providing a low-cost and low-barrier platform for sharing biocurated knowledge in gold standard format.

 We hope that community will keep improving marker and overall biological content on Wikidata, and that the interlinked marker information will be helpful.
 We invite the reader to improve information on Wikidata for their favorite cell types, adding markers and a link to the reference works, and make ourselves available for aiding anyone interested in using or editing marker information on Wikidata.